Update March 2019: Tesla changes the Autopilot options. See this article for the changes.

 The Tesla team is continually improving Autopilot and Full Self-Driving, the technology that allows Tesla vehicles to nearly drive themselves under supervision, and new updates are being released on a regular basis.
 As the number of Tesla vehicles grow, Tesla is able to collect ever-more information from the fleet’s onboard cameras and sensors.
 It uses this data to ‘teach’ the Autopilot neural network (AI) how to become a better virtual driver.

-Of course, the big promise from Tesla has been “Full Self Driving” (FSD), which would allow cars to fully drive themselves but there have been numerous delays bringing that promise to fruition, as the challenge has been much greater than auto manufacturers have expected.
-However, with the advanced AI hardware being released in 2019, it’s hoped that FSD will be on the horizon soon.
+Of course, the big future promise from Tesla has always been full autonomous Level 5 (what do Levels mean?) driving, which would allow cars to fully drive themselves but there have been numerous delays bringing that promise to fruition, as the challenge has been much greater than auto manufacturers have expected.
+However, with the advanced AI hardware being released in 2019, it’s hoped that more autonomous driving features of the Full Self-Driving option will be released soon.